rytheranderson/materials-interface/README.md

-# materials_interface
+# Materials Interface
 ## Authors

 - Ryther Anderson

 ## Motivation
-materials_interface is a Python 3 program used for automated enumeration of solid/surface/adsorbate systems for simulation initial inputs.
+materials_interface is a collection of Python 3 programs used for automated enumeration of solid/surface/adsorbate systems for simulation inputs.

 ## Usage
 Currently materials_interface is just a collection of useful functions and classes, probably the most useful ones are in the enumerate_adsorption.py module,